Links to translated versions of this FAQ

 - Who is at higher risk for COVID-19?

 Coronaviruses are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats and bats.
 Early on, many of the patients at the epicenter of the COVID-19 outbreak in China had some link to a large seafood and live animal market, suggesting animal-to-person spread.
 Later, a growing number of patients reportedly did not have exposure to animal markets, indicating person-to-person spread.
 Person-to-person spread was subsequently reported outside China, including the United States.

 What does it mean that COVID-19 is a Global Pandemic?

 A pandemic is a global outbreak of disease.
-Pandemics happen when a new virus emerges to infect people and can spread between people.
-Because there is little to no pre-existing immunity against the new virus, it spreads worldwide.
-The virus that causes COVID-19 is infecting people and spreading easily from person-to-person.
-Cases have been detected in most countries worldwide, including the United States, which has recorded cases in all 50 states.
+Pandemics occur when a new virus emerges to infect people and can spread between people.
+In the beginning, since there is little to no pre-existing immunity against a new virus, it spreads worldwide.
+The virus that causes COVID-19 is infecting people and spreading easily from person-to-person through respiratory droplets.
+Cases have been detected in most countries worldwide.

 What are the symptoms of COVID-2019?

 People who are infected with COVID-19 have developed mild to severe respiratory illness with symptoms including fever, cough, shortness of breath, and potentially respiratory distress 2-14 days after exposure.
 Call your health care provider for medical advice if you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing.